dthuesen/myscriptsnippetsbook/angular-forms/angular-template-driven-forms.md

 * First import **FormsModule**
 * Then the following directives are available:

   * **ngForm**                 --&gt; access to the form model
-  * **ngModel**               --&gt; for two way binding and access to the input element state bound in the generated form model
+  * **ngModel**               --&gt; for two way binding and access to the input element
+                                       state bound in the generated form model

   * **ngModelGroup**    --&gt; for grouping input elements in the form

-When a form element ...
+When a form element is added to a template...

 ```
 <form (ngSubmit)="save()">
 </form>
 ```

-... is added to the template Angular automatically assigns the ngForm directive to that form.
+...
+Angular automatically assigns the **ngForm** directive to that form.
 Angular creates the form model starting with the **FormGroup** instance and binds it to the form to track the form value and state.
 The ngForm directive does not have to be applied by one self.

 To export the **form model** with its values and state the ngForm directive has to be exportet to a template \(local\) variable like this: